Medacorp/Luigi-s-Mansion-3DS-Remake/README.md

 Official add-on for [Luigi's Mansion](https://github.com/Dhranios/Luigi-s-Mansion), see that repository for more information.

+WARNING!
+This data pack will always load itself at position 2!

 # Changes
 Ghost behavioral changes the add-on applies:
 * Using a flashlight on a temper terror, flash or blue blaze makes them "smug", laugh and then disappear, rather than ignore and continue moving/attacking; the functions for being smug exist in the base map.